prioritizr/aoh/README.md

 the [*rredlist*](https://CRAN.R-project.org/package=rredlist) *R*
 package for further details.

-#### Optional system libraries

-The package can leverage the [Geospatial Data Abstraction Library (GDAL)](https://gdal.org/) and [Geographic Resources Analysis Support System (GRASS)](https://grass.osgeo.org/) to help reduce processing time.
-Although use of these software is optional, they can help improve computational performance when processing data across large spatial extents.
-Below we provide platform-specific instructions to install them.

-##### *Windows*

-The easiest way to install GDAL and GRASS is through [OSGeo4W](https://www.osgeo.org/).
-[Download the OSGeo4W installer](https://trac.osgeo.org/osgeo4w/), select the “Express Install” option, and then follow the prompts to complete the installation.
-After the installation process has finished, please restart your computer.
-If the *gdalUtils R* package cannot find GDAL, you may also need to update the `PATH` environmental variable so that it contains the folder path for GDAL (default folder path is `C:\OSGeo4W\bin`),

-##### *Ubuntu*

-For recent versions of Ubuntu (18.04 and later), the libraries are available through official repositories.
-They can be installed using the following system commands.

-    apt-get -y update
-    apt-get install -y gdal-bin grass

-##### *Linux*

-For Unix-alikes, `gdal` (&gt;= 3.0.2) and `grass` (&gt;= 7.8.5) are required.

-##### *MacOS*

-The easiest way to install the libraries is using [HomeBrew](https://brew.sh/).
-After installing HomeBrew, the libraries can be installed using the following system commands.

-    brew tap osgeo/osgeo4mac
-    brew install pkg-config
-    brew install gdal
-    brew install osgeo-grass

 ### Usage

 Here we provide a short example for using the *aoh R* package.
 In this